bsummy/blog/assets/posts/blog2/markdown.md

 ## My finest moment

 Believe it or not, but the most difficult part of this project was the transition where the vinyl pops out of the back of the record.
-For whatever reason that was the transition in my head, and even after learning that it wasn't in-built in flutter, I had to make it anyway.
+For whatever reason that was the transition in my head, and even after learning that it wasn't in-built to flutter, I had to make it anyway.

 I probably tried 10-15 distinct approaches that either ended up not looking right, or not working right.
 The final solution required an animation controller, stack swapping, and a bit of luck.
 I'm very proud of the way it looks, and the code itself even looks elegant!

-The web app would be roughly the same without the transition, but I am very proud of it.
-The first time it worked, I proceeded to host an impromptu solo dance party while clicking at random to watch my creation over and over.
+The first time that transition worked, it resulted in an impromptu dance party.
+I find it's pretty soothing to just watch the album bounce around.

 ## What's next